stregea/DBManagementSystem/README.md

 in myCourses.
 No late or emailed submissions will be accepted.
 Only one group member is required to submit.
 Only the last submission is graded.

+# Compilation
+To create the executable move to the DBManagementSystem directory and enter on commandline: gcc -o name_of_exe src/drivers/phase1.c src/c/*.c

+# Run Program
+Once the executable is created enter: ./name_of_exe  /<DatabasePath> to run the program.

 # Authors
 Kyle Collins<br/>
 Geoffrey Moss<br/>